Fefe (song): Commercial performance

 In the United States, "Fefe" launched on the Billboard Hot 100 at number four with 24,000 copies sold and 45.7 million streams during its first week.
 The following week, it ascended to number three.
-It became 6ix9ine's highest-charting single by succeeding the peak of "Gummo" at number 12, and marked Minaj's seventeenth top ten entry on the chart, extending her record for the most among female rappers.
+It became 6ix9ine's highest-charting single at the time by succeeding the peak of "Gummo" at number 12, and marked Minaj's seventeenth top ten entry on the chart, extending her record for the most among female rappers.
 The single was certified octuple platinum by the Recording Industry Association of America.
 This made it Minaj's highest certified single in the United States since Super Bass.

-Internationally, "Fefe" also reached the top ten in Australia, Canada, Hungary, New Zealand, Sweden, and Switzerland as well as the top twenty in Austria, Germany, the Netherlands, Norway, Portugal, and the United Kingdom.
+Internationally, "Fefe" also reached the top ten in Australia, Canada, Hungary, New Zealand, Sweden, and Switzerland as well as the top twenty in Austria, France, Germany, the Netherlands, Norway, Portugal, and the United Kingdom.

 Music video

 Background and release

 6ix9ine has shared during his European tour in June 2018, that he planned to release a music video for the song when he returns to the United States.
 After teasing the song on July 19, he wrote in a separate post, "I'm giving you guys one last music video this Sunday before I go to jail forever," referencing his legal troubles during that period.
 The same day, TMZ reported that 6ix9ine rush-ordered a new My Little Pony chain in order to wear it during a scheduled video shoot with Minaj.
 The music video was released through YouTube on July 22, a few hours after the song's release.
 It was directed by TrifeDrew and William Asher of Figure Eight Creative Group, with additional direction from 6ix9ine.
 It features toddler-sized lollipops and SUPERINFLATED balloon art.

 The music video amassed more than 32 million views in its first three days online, and more than 70 million views in less than a week.
 A vertical music video for the song was subsequently released on Spotify.
-As of March 2022, the music video on YouTube has over a billion views.